andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-02-28-conveying-depression.md

 Having healed, what I remember most vividly is not the suicidal thoughts, the inability to focus, the anxiety, the shame; what I remember most is lying in my room at 8PM, and feeling like there was nothing else at all that could make me feel better - that sensation of nothing else but this quiet, this stillness, this darkness.

-Having healed, I write this, reflecting on that period of surreal sickness and memories like that.
+Having healed, I write this, reflecting on that period of surreal sickness.
 <br> I see the need to de-stigmatize and explain my experience far more than I did before[^Stigma].

-So, don't feel bad for me.
+So don't feel bad for me.
-<br> I seriously feel superhuman, healed of this sickness.
+<br> I seriously feel superhuman, having healed of this sickness.
 <br> Just, try to understand.

 <hr>